Bard College Campus: Ward Manor

 The first residence constructed on the Ward Manor property was commissioned by General John Armstrong Jr. around 1790.
 At the time, the estate was named The Meadows.
 In 1914, Louis Gordon Hamersley purchased the estate and erected a Tudor Revival style mansion and gatehouse designed by Francis Hoppin, what today is Ward Manor House and the Ward Gatehouse.
 Hamersley expanded his estate, acquiring several farms to the north, and finally the Cruger's Island estate in 1920.
 In 1926, William B. Ward purchased the combined estate in memory of his father Robert (founder of the Ward Baking Company, and immediately donated it to the Association for Improving the Condition of the Poor.
 The mansion was renovated as a retirement home, and an annex was added in 1931.
 Both Manor House and Manor Annex served as a retirement home until Bard purchased the estate in 1963.

 Today, the Ward Manor complex serves as a student dormitory.
 Manor Cafe is located on the first floor of the building, and the Manor lounge serves as a student study space, open on weekdays until 2a.m.

 Fisher Center for the Performing Arts

 The Fisher Center for the Performing Arts is a metal-clad, deconstructivist building designed by acclaimed architect Frank Gehry.

 South Campus

 In addition to undergraduate academic and residential buildings, South Campus is home to the Center for Curatorial Studies and Art in Contemporary Culture, The László Z. Bitó Conservatory Building, and Blithewood Manor, home of the Levy Economics Institute.
+South campus is also home to the campus-renowned "tewksbury hall" and lets just say... it gets pwetty cwazy over there... heh...